top of page

 Hangout@Jonker is situated near the main junction of Jonker Street, close to Tan Kim Seng Bridge, which spans across the Melaka River.
 This is the main bridge that links the old town to the historical sites and commercial zone (hotels and shopping malls).

-From the map, Hangout@Jonker is at the centre of main activities, such as places of interests, the old town, eating places, shopping malls, other hotels, etc.
+Hangout@Jonker is at the centre of main activities, such as places of interests, the old town, eating places, shopping malls, other hotels, etc. The 5-storey hotel is only 100 metres from Dutch Square.

 Hangout@Jonker